hwheeler01/comp150/syllabus.md

 homework submissions, and grade postings.&nbsp; While the raw scores

-posted on Sakai should be correct (although I have encountered some

-problems with that too!), please do not rely upon Sakai's Course Total
+posted on Sakai should be correct, please do not rely upon Sakai's Course Total

-calculations.&nbsp; <span style="font-style: italic;">Grades are
+calculations. <span style="font-style: italic;">Grades are

 calculated as specified in this